nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 All the waiters laughed.
 The chef looked ridiculous and Ray said: “Why, chef, don’t you know?
 That’s the ugliest animal in all Africa.”

-The chef looked apoplectic....
-“I don’t care a dime foh all you nigger waiters and I ain’t joking wif any of you.
+The chef looked apoplectic.<span class="three-dots"></span>“I don’t care a dime foh all you nigger waiters and I ain’t joking wif any of you.
 Cause you manicuring you’ finger nails and rubbing up you’ stinking black hide against white folks in that